 I guess I never came back here to post that we started our own classical community, Bridges.
 It’s been so freeing.
 I posted 5 Steps to Starting a Classical Community a while back, too.
-I’m happy to chat with you about what we did.
-Just message me here.

 Despite promises to create a working situation for Director, who was grossly, mistreated, our Regional Manager did not come through for us.
 Our family is no longer going to provide support to CC through the enrollment of our children as long as our Support Manager and Area Manager remain in their positions taking no responsibility for the destruction of our community.
 For those looking for a comparable education for your children, I recommend exploring the memory work bodies by Claritas Academy or Catholic Schoolhouse.